 Welcome to the MCB web site for our undergraduate program.
 Are you considering a career in the health field or perhaps hope to conduct stem cell research, cancer research or simply love biology or chemistry?
-Our undergraduate program is an excellent preparation for medical school, graduate school, or for giving you the opportunity to explore your interests in the life sciences.
-Following is some information that you might find valuable in applying to Cal.
+Our undergraduate program is an excellent preparation for medical school, health professional schools, graduate school, or for giving you the opportunity to explore your interests in the life sciences.

 Considering applying to Cal?

 The University of California, Berkeley and the Department of Molecular and Cell Biology have much to offer its students.
 The Office of Undergraduate Admissions is the first place to start your exploration of this top-ranked University.

 Taking AP courses and the exam in high school is an excellent way to prepare for and get into Cal.
 In fact, you can earn university credit that you can choose to use toward your undergraduate degree.

 AP Scores of 4 or 5 in the following subjects allow you to substitute prerequisite course work for the MCB major: